MeadowlarkDAW/rainout/DESIGN_DOC.md

     /// The supported range of fixed buffer/block sizes for this device.
 If the device
-    /// doesn't support fixed-size buffers then this will be `None`. pub buffer_size_range: Option<FixedBufferSizeRange>,
+    /// doesn't support fixed-size buffers then this will be `None`. pub fixed_buffer_size_range: Option<FixedBufferSizeRange>,

-    /// The indexes of the default/preferred input ports for this audio device. pub default_in_ports: DefaultChannelLayout,
+    /// The default channel layout of the input ports for this device. pub default_input_layout: DefaultChannelLayout,

-    /// The indexes of the default/preferred output ports for this audio device. pub default_out_ports: DefaultChannelLayout,
+    /// The default channel layout of the output ports for this device. pub default_output_layout: DefaultChannelLayout,
 }

 pub struct FixedBufferSizeRange {